-Have you ever wondered—even just a little bit—if you should start homeschooling?
+Have you ever wondered—even just a little—if you should start homeschooling?
 Is homeschooling better?
 Do you wonder if you really can?

 You are not alone.
 You might be surprised to find out how many parents have these same questions.
-As parents, we realize the education children receive largely shapes who they become in life, so these questions are important.
+As parents ourselves, we realize the education our children receive largely shapes who they become in life, so these questions are important.

-There are some worries about homeschooling that many parents share when exploring the option to homeschool.
-In this post, we offer encouragement and insights about these questions:
+Many parents share similar worries when exploring the option to homeschool.
+In this post we offer encouragement and insights about these questions:

 - Is homeschooling worth the effort?

-- Do you wonder if you have the patience to homeschool?
+- Do you have the patience to homeschool?

 - Will your kids miss their friends?